Prof.dr. Peter A.N. Bosman

 Prof.dr.
-Bosman's fundamental research focus is on the design and application of evolutionary algorithms (EAs) for single- and multi-objective optimization, and machine learning.
-The optimization problems considered are typically complex to an extent where a black-box optimization (BBO), or at least a grey-box optimization (GBO), perspective is required, i.e. virtually no information (BBO) or limited information (GBO) is available (or properly understood) about the optimization problem at hand.
-The designed EAs are moreover mostly model-based, meaning that a specific model is used to capture and exploit problem-specific features to guide the search for high-quality solutions more effectively and efficiently and get the most out of previously performed evaluations.
-Such models may be derived by hand or, if this isn't possible (as in e.g. the BBO case), be learned online, i.e. during optimization, using techniques from fields such as ML.
-For problems where efficient (problem-specific) heuristic optimization techniques (i.e. local search (LS) techniques) are available or can be derived, model-based EAs are furthermore a very solid basis for hybridization to obtain the best of both worlds in terms of efficiency and effectiveness, resulting in state-of-the-art optimization algorithms for specific problems.
+Bosman's fundamental research focus is on the design and application of Evolutionary Algorithms (EAs) for single- and multi-objective optimization, and Machine Learning (ML).
+The optimization problems considered are typically complex to an extent where a black-box optimization (BBO), or at least a grey-box optimization (GBO), perspective is required, i.e., virtually no information (BBO) or limited information (GBO) is available (or properly understood) about the problem at hand.
+The designed EAs are moreover mostly model-based, meaning that a model is used to capture and exploit problem-specific features to guide the search for high-quality solutions more effectively and efficiently.
+Such models may be derived by hand or, if this is not possible (as in e.g., the BBO case), be learned online, i.e., during optimization, using techniques from fields such as ML.
+For problems where efficient (problem-specific) heuristics (i.e., local search (LS) techniques) are available, model-based EAs are furthermore a very solid basis for hybridization to obtain the best of both worlds in terms of efficiency and effectiveness, resulting in state-of-the-art optimization algorithms for specific problems.

 Prof.dr.
 Bosman's applied research focus is on the use of (model-based) EAs to solve real-world problems that require optimization and/or machine learning, which are often multi-objective in nature, together with industry- and societal partners.
 The primary domain of attention is the Life Sciences and Health (LSH) domain with a specific focus is on radiation oncology, including automated treatment planning, deformable image registration and 3D dose reconstruction.
-Previous application areas have included (smart) energy and logistics, dynamic pricing of goods for revenue management, optimization of patient flows in hospitals and dynamic routing of vehicles for transportation purposes.
+Other application areas include(d) smart energy systems, revenue management, transportation logistics, and patient-flow logistics.